saurabhaloneai/image-cap/README.md

 - the attention scores are then passed through the softmax function along the feature dimension to compute the attention weights (alpha), which represent the relevance of each feature for the current decoder hidden state.

-* atten_score are calculated :
+> Calculation of atten_score in detail :

 $score_{ij} = v_a^T \tanh(U_a h_{t-1} + W_a h_j)$

-where:
+- where:

-h_{t-1}: Decoder's hidden state at time t-1
+  - h_{t-1}: Decoder's hidden state at time t-1
-h_j: Encoder's output (feature maps)
+  - h_j: Encoder's output (feature maps)
-U_a, W_a: Learnable parameter matrices
+  - U_a, W_a: Learnable parameter matrices
-v_a: Learnable parameter vector
+  - v_a: Learnable parameter vector

 - attention weights atten_weights are computed by applying softmax to the attention scores: